falcosecurity/charts/charts/k8s-metacollector/README.md

 # k8s-metacollector

-⚠️ The chart is still a work in progress ⚠️

 [k8s-metacollector](https://github.com/falcosecurity/k8s-metacollector) is a self-contained module that can be deployed within a Kubernetes cluster to perform the task of gathering metadata from various Kubernetes resources and subsequently transmitting this collected metadata to designated subscribers.

 ## Introduction